Diffuse Interstitial Lung Disease

 What is diffuse interstitial lung disease?

-Diffuse interstitial lung disease (ILD) is a group of disorders that affect the connective tissue (interstitium) that forms the support structure of the alveoli (air sacs) of the lungs.
+Diffuse interstitial lung disease (ILD) is a group of complex disorders that affect the connective tissue (interstitium) that forms the support structure of the alveoli (air sacs) of the lungs.

 - rheumatoid arthritis